 While this BMW facility is impressive for a variety of reasons—from its clean and ordered production operations to the outright cool factor that one can’t help but sense while surrounded by such an impressive array of beautifully designed motorcycles (whether you ride them or not)—the segments of the tour that struck me most were the automated quality inspection stations.

 Though quality inspection may sound dull when talking about a production facility that creates a product like the R1200GS (see photo inset), when you watch a robot operating autonomously to conduct quality inspections of connecting/piston rods that drive the crankshafts of BMW’s motorcycle engines, it’s difficult not to stare.
-Inside the cage, this one armed robot (sorry, no pictures were allowed during the tour) picks a newly finished connecting/piston rod from a bin, brings the rod over to an inspection instrument—which performs quality measurements on the rods to a .5 micrometer level of precision—and then deposits the rod (if it passed inspection) into a slot for use in production or into another slot that sends the part back through the system for scrap or rework.
+Inside the cage, this one armed robot (sorry, no pictures were allowed during the tour) picks a newly finished connecting/piston rod from a bin, brings the rod over to an inspection instrument—which performs quality measurements on the rods to a .5 micrometer level of precision—and then deposits the rod (if it passed inspection) into a slot for use in production or into another slot that sends the part back through the system for scrap or reworks.

-All components either produced in the BMW facility or received there from other BMW production facilities and third party suppliers are quality control tested to ensure their ability to fulfill BMW’s requirements.
+All components either produced in the BMW facility or received therefrom other BMW production facilities and third-party suppliers are quality control tested to ensure their ability to fulfill BMW’s requirements.
 These requirements combine scientific measurement with “feel”, as determined by BMW motorcycle experts who, during the test run of every motorcycle produced at the facility, are said to be able to detect by feel if something is not quite right about the overall quality of the finished motorcycle.

 Stressing the importance of quality to BMW’s production process, our tour guide pointed out why even a 99 percent quality level is not acceptable.
 A 99 percent quality acceptance level equates to some 80 parts in a BMW car potentially being problematic, or 40 parts in a motorcycle.